Do you have investment properties in California? I am going to tell you why it may be better to bring that investment money and invest it in Arizona.

 Hey everyone, I’m Dean Ouellette with the Phoenix Real Estate Guy.
 Today we are going to be talking investing and 1031 exchanges.
 If you are interested in this market get some more information here.

-One thing you can do is you can sell those properties and reinvest that money in real estate in Arizona.
+One thing you can do is take advantage of Rental Property 1031 Tax Exchanges and sell those properties and reinvest that money in real estate in Arizona.
 Let’s say you have two properties in California, one is a single family and one is a duplex, between the two of them they are worth one and a half million dollars.
 That’s also one and a half million dollars invested in just two assets.
+You may consult your real estate investment advisor about this suggestion if you’re considering it.

 What we can do is bring that money back into Arizona using a 1031 exchange and spread that risk out a little bit.
 Now instead of two properties and three doors which are bringing you income you can bring that money to Arizona and maybe buy three condos near ASU and five single-family houses.
 The money you have invested is the same, but you spread out that risk.